amcaplan/check_everything/README.md

 ### Configure

 Input your URLs and customize your categories!
-Input 'check_everything -l' and check out the instructions in the test file.
+Input 'check_everything -l' and check out the instructions in the configuration file.

 ### Enjoy!